The Frank J. Guarini Institute for International Education.

 Tiflet, Morocco, June 17-August 27

-CCLT is hosting the immersion Arabic and cultural program in Rabat, focusing on Modern Morocco.
+CCLT is hosting the immersion Arabic and cultural program in Tiflet, focusing on Modern Morocco.

 The Yale Young African Scholars Program (YYAS) is a high-intensity academic and leadership program designed for African secondary school students who have the talent, drive, energy, and ideas to make meaningful impact as young leaders, even before they begin their university studies.
 This free seven-day residential program brings together students from across Africa and helps prepare them for the demanding application process of attending university in the United States.
 YYAS is an official program of Yale University, in proud partnership with the Higherlife Foundation.

 Applicants must be in their second-to-last year of secondary school, be between the ages of 14 – 18 at the time of the program, and must be an African national currently residing in an African country.
 For country specific eligibility requirements, see here.

 The application is available online.
 Admission to the program is highly selective, and there is no cost to participate in YYAS.

-CCLT has signed a partnership agreement with the University Mohammed V in Agdal, Rabat.
+CCLT has signed a partnership agreement with the University Mohammed V in Agdal, Tiflet.
 CCLT students who have an advanced level of French or Arabic are allowed to enroll in one or two courses at the university.
 All CCLT students can participate in the university’s academic activities.
 In addition, CCLT and University Mohamed V will organize joint cultural activities for students to participate in.
 The university will also host one or two CCLT English content courses on its campus.
 This partnership aims to enrich CCLT students’ knowledge about Moroccan culture by putting them in touch with local students and exposing them to the Moroccan educational system.